 Our student-run radio station broadcasts on campus via cable channel 96 and to the world through the live stream on the MUR website.

 Student Media Advertising supports all student media, providing the services of a professional advertising agency.
 Learn to work with clients, produce ads in all formats—and sell, sell, sell.
-To get involved, contact our staff adviser, Mrs. Christine Brown.
+To get involved please contact the Director of Student Media, Mr. Mark Zoromski.